thomasgtaylor/how.wtf/content/post/2023-04-22-search-across-all-object-values-in-an-array-in-javascript.md

 ---
-title: Search across all object values in an array in JavaScript
-date: 2023-04-22T11:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-22 11:45:00-04:00
 description: How to search across all object values in an array JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Search across all object values in an array in JavaScript
 ---

 If there is a need to search across all object values in an array in JavaScript, a combination of `filter`, `entries`, and `some` can be used.